UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 "Aww," was all I could muster.

 Aunt Bethany kicked me underneath the table a little too hard.
 Occasionally, a customer would come, and Clarice would need to service them.
 That was when Aunt Bethany would laugh and encourage me.
-"Now Sugah, I do got some dirt on you.
+"Now Sugah, you go on and make some acquaintances.
+Otherwise, I got some dirt on you.
 Those Minnie Mouse diapers you were wearing when you were a baby?
 I can remember you runnin' all 'round in those lil' things."

 I rolled my eyes, but was secretly appreciative that Aunt Bethany was a surprisingly good wing-woman.